You want smart political talk without the meltdowns?

 It's not even just like, oh, this is happening on the South side where things are always bad.

-That that's Michigan Avenue.
+That's Michigan Avenue.

 That's like Fifth Avenue here in New York.

-I want your reaction to this, Linda on the other side.
+I want your reaction to this, Linda, on the other side.

-For Republicans' wokeness's public enemy number one.
+For Republicans, wokeness is public enemy number one.

 By the sound of it, there is simply no greater threat to American liberty.